 - A train derails on the Moscow Metro, killing at least 24 and injuring more than 160 others.

-- Twitter is launched, becoming one of the largest social media platforms in the world.
+- Twitter, later one of the largest social media platforms in the world, is launched.

 - AOL Time Warner disbands Netscape.
 The Mozilla Foundation is established on the same day.